 He completed his PhD in Sport Physiology and Performance at East Tennessee State University in 2014, where he served as the baseball strength and conditioning coach and sport scientist.
 Prior to his time at ETSU he worked as a minor league strength and conditioning coach in the San Diego Padres baseball organization for two years.
 He has also worked in private sports performance training with clients ranging from college prep athletes to professional football players.

-In the UNT higher education program, Jones teaches core courses, including organization and administration, risk management, and introduction to college teaching.
-Through her research Dr. Jones explores topics such as male students of color, student engagement and activism, and equity and diversity issues.
-Her main research methodology is qualitative, and she utilizes frameworks such as discourse analysis and critical race theory to explore structures, policies, and practices that influence underrepresented and marginalized student communities.
+In the UNT higher education program, Jones teaches courses for masters and doctoral students, including risk management, proseminar and research seminar.
+Through her research, Dr. Baldwin explores topics such as male students of color, student engagement and activism, and rhetoric around equity and diversity issues.
+Her main research methodology is qualitative, and she utilizes frameworks such as critical discourse analysis and critical race theory to explore structures, policies and practices that influence underrepresented and marginalized student communities.

 Elba Barahona, Ph.D., is a Senior Lecturer in the Department of Teacher Education and Administration.
 She joined the faculty at the University of North Texas in the Fall of 2016.
 She teaches undergraduate and graduate courses in bilingual and English as a second language.

 Barahona earned her B.A. in Economics from the Central University of Ecuador, an M.A. in Teaching and an M.B.A. from Louisiana Tech University.
 Her prior experience includes work as a bilingual teacher at the Dallas Independent School District.

 Barahona’s research interest includes bilingual education, curriculum and assessment for English learners, and instructional strategies in classrooms and schools that serve culturally linguistically diverse students.
 She earned her Ph.D. in Educational Psychology, with specialization in Bilingual/ESL Education, from Texas A&M University at College Station.